 The Group may require substantial capital to maintain, upgrade and enhance its network facilities and operations.
-For the twelve-month period ended 31 December 2022, the Group spent €425.4 million on capital expenditure (equivalent to 55.3 per cent. of total revenue for the period), of which €353.2 million (or 45.9 per cent. of total revenue for the period) was growth capital expenditure and €45.0 million (5.8 per cent. of total revenue for the period) was maintenance capital expenditure.
-In particular, unanticipated capital investments may be needed for the Group to remain competitive should evolving technologies in the businesses in which the Group operates make its infrastructure obsolete or be technologically incompatible.
-Historically, the Group has invested significant capital expenditure in updating its TV broadcasting infrastructure equipment in connection with the digital television switchover.
+For the twelve-month period ended 31 December 2023, the Group spent $\[\in \]$ 294.7 million on capital expenditure (excluding Fibre activities according to IFRS 5) and equivalent to 37.9 per cent. of total revenue (excluding Fibre) for the period), of which $\[\in \]$ 202.2 million (or 26.0 per cent. of total revenue (excluding Fibre activities) for the period) was growth capital expenditure and $\[\in \]$ 56.7 million (7.3 per cent. of total revenue (excluding Fibre activities)

+for the period) was maintenance capital expenditure (including digitalization capital expenditure).
+In particular, unanticipated capital investments may be needed for the Group to remain competitive should evolving technologies in the businesses in which the Group operates make its infrastructure obsolete.
+Historically, the Group has significantly invested in updating its TV broadcasting infrastructure equipment in connection with the analogue to digital television broadcasting switchover.
 The Group has also invested in rolling out telecom infrastructure in France, essentially through building new masts or adapting existing masts for telecom usage.
-More recently, the Group has been investing in rolling out FTTH networks in some French departments, as further described in "Description of the Issuer and the Group - Fibre".
-While the Group has in the past been able to fund capital expenditure from cash generated from its operations and financing facilities, this may not be possible in the future and the other risks described in this "Risk Factors" section could materially reduce cash available from operations or significantly increase capital expenditure requirements, which could cause capital not to be available when needed.
+More recently, the Group has been investing in rolling out FTTH networks in some French departments, as further described in "Description of the Issuer and the Group - PRESENTATION OF THE ASSET HELD FOR SALE: FIBRE BUSINESS".
+Although in the past the Group has been able to fund its capital expenditure using cash generated by its operations and financing facilities, this may not be possible in the future.
+The other risks described in this "Risk Factors" section could materially reduce the cash available from operations or significantly increase capital expenditure requirements, which could result in capital being unavailable when it is needed.
 This could significantly affect the Group's ability to implement its business strategy and could in turn result in a reduction of revenue.